 - Alcohol: Alcohol causes inflammation throughout your body, and this inflammation is easy to spot on your skin.
 Excess alcohol causes the small blood vessels in your skin to widen, allowing more blood to flow close to the surface of your skin.
 This can lead to flush, which may cause capillaries to break.
 Drink in moderation to avoid these harmful effects.

 - Poor Quality Cosmetics: Using poor-quality cosmetics with harmful ingredients can irritate the skin, resulting in itchy redness.
 Always select high-quality products, like this face cream for redness, that both treat your skin while providing the look you want.
 Browse Colorescience for products that offer SPF protection and a flawless finish.

 - Spicy Foods: If you’re struggling with rosacea or another form of facial redness, leave the spicy foods alone.
-In a survey of over 500 rosacea patients, 61 percent of those affected by spicy foods said hot peppers triggered rosacea signs and symptoms.
+In a recent study, it was found that spicy foods can trigger rosacea signs and symptoms.
 It turns out spicy foods can dilate blood vessels in the skin, increasing the appearance of facial redness.

 If you’re looking for a facial redness treatment, first consider the causes behind your skin irritation.
 Finding the root of the problem helps you discover the best solution, so talk to your health care provider and try some of the above remedies for facial redness.

 How to Get Rid of Face Redness Quickly